totaljs/jComponent/readme.md

 $.components.import(url, [target], [callback], [insert])
 // Imports some HTML content (with components) into the `target` (by default: `document.body`)
 // or can import scripts (.js) or styles (.css). `insert` arguments (default: true) wraps
-// new content into the <div data-component-import="RANDOM_NUMBER" element otherwise replaces
+// new content into the <div data-component-imported="RANDOM_NUMBER" element otherwise replaces
 // content of target element.